-For me, finding the balance between creativity and its inevitable chaos has been a life-long practice.
-I have had a passionate love for the arts since my youth, which lasted through college into adulthood, despite my parents’ urgings to find a more stable career path.
-But I always insisted that the arts could be its own profitable path.
-So I made it my life’s mission to master the business side of the creative world.
+For me, finding the balance between creativity and its inevitable chaos has been a lifelong practice.
+I have had a passionate love for the arts since my youth, which has carried through to adulthood despite my parents’ continued urgings to find a more stable career path.
+But I always insist that the arts can be its own profitable path.
+So I’ve made it my life’s mission to master the business side of the creative world.

 After UC Davis, I went on to explore an entirely new world of creativity and innovation at Google Inc. I peered into every crack and explored a wide variety of positions across advertising and sales, engineering, education and executive support.
-Each experience helped me further hone my ability to sculpt tailored systems that increase creative efficiency & impact while decreasing stress & overwhelm.
+Each experience helped me further hone my ability to sculpt tailored systems that increase creative efficiency and impact while decreasing stress and overwhelm.

-If this sounds like something you want to achieve for yourself, then I encourage you to sign up for my mailing list, and explore my site full of tips and templates for any creative entrepreneurs who wants greater structure and productivity in their creative endeavors, and greater harmony with their creative chaos.
+If this sounds like something you want to achieve for yourself, then I encourage you to explore my site full of tips and templates for any creative entrepreneurs who wants greater structure and productivity in their creative endeavors, and greater harmony with their creative chaos.